When Should You First Bring Your Child To The Dentist? The Answer May Surprise You

 Here’s what you need to know to keep tooth decay at bay.

 Myth 1: Baby teeth don’t matter

 Even though Junior’s first set of teeth are temporary, his general health can be affected if they are not taken care of.
-Strong and healthy baby teeth are essential in proper chewing of food.
-It also helps your child to learn to speak clearly, and plays a big part in guiding adult teeth into alignment.
+Strong and healthy baby teeth are essential in the proper chewing of food.
+It also helps your child to learn to speak clearly and plays a big part in guiding adult teeth into alignment.

 Tip: Choose healthy food and drinks that do not contain lots of sugar, such as fruits and vegetables.
 Avoid sugary drinks and juices, cookies and fruit snack bars as they contribute to cavities and tooth decay.